TheRealToxicDev/InfinityBotsGuide/README.md

 # Inifnity Bots Guide
-* Documentation for the [Infinity Bot List](https://infinitybots.xyz) Website and API
+This it the official documentation site for the [Infinity Bot List](https://infinitybotlist.com) Website and API

 ---